ercbk/nested-cross-validation-comparison/README.md

 3. Inner-Loop CV strategy
 4. Grid search strategy

 These elements also affect the run times.
-Both methods will be using the same size grids, but Kuhn-Johnson uses repeats and more folds in the outer and inner loops while Raschka’s trains an extra model over the entire training set at the end at the end.
-Using Kuhn-Johnson, 50,000 models (grid size \* number of repeats \* number of folds in the outer-loop \* number of folds/resamples in the inner-loop) will be trained for each algorithm — using Raschka’s, 1,001 models.
+Both methods are using the same size grids, but Kuhn-Johnson uses repeats and more folds in the outer and inner loops while Raschka’s trains an extra model over the entire training set at the end at the end.
+Using Kuhn-Johnson, 50,000 models (grid size \* number of repeats \* number of folds in the outer-loop \* number of folds/resamples in the inner-loop) are trained for each algorithm — using Raschka’s, 1,001 models.

-[MLFlow](https://mlflow.org/docs/latest/index.html) was used to keep track of the duration (seconds) of each run along with the implementation and method used.
-I’ve used “implementation” to encapsulate not only the combinations of various model functions, but also, to describe the various changes in coding structures that accompanies using each package’s functions, i.e. I can’t just plug-and-play different packages’ model functions into the same script.

 ![](duration-experiment/outputs/0225-results.png)